Brewing your best "cuppa"

 - use heated water for large, green or delicate leaves

-- use boiling water for black and pu-erh
+- use boiling water for black and Pu-erh

 - shorter times give more nuanced flavours